Yves Trudeau (biker): Crown witness

 After his release from the detox centre, Trudeau discovered that the Hells Angels had taken his motorcycle and $46,000 in cash that belonged to him from the North Chapter clubhouse.
 They said they would return the bike if he killed two people for the gang.
 Trudeau succeeded in killing one of the targets.
 Jean-Marc Deniger was killed in May 1985 and stuffed in his car.
 Satisfied, the Hells Angels gave Trudeau his motorcycle back.

 Trudeau knew he was living on borrowed time, however.
 The Hells Angels had taken out a $50,000 contract on his head, and he decided to become a police informant and government witness.

 In 1985, Trudeau pleaded guilty to 43 counts of manslaughter, meaning that as far as the Crown is concerned, Trudeau did not intentionally kill his 43 victims – 29 of whom died from firearms, 10 from bombs, three from being beaten to death, and one from strangulation.
 Police estimated 30 to 35 of his victims were other motorcycle gang members or sympathizers.
 Trudeau also testified on 40 other murders and 15 attempted murders.
 The Conservative senator Pierre-Hugues Boisvenu questioned the value of the plea bargain the Crown reached with Trudeau, saying: "Apache Trudeau didn't have to fight for his money, he didn't have to fight to be well treated.
 These are programs that cost us millions of dollars.
 The criminals take advantage of protection that isn't available to victims and a lot of the criminals who turned informant will wind up being recidivist."

 As part of his controversial contract with the government, Trudeau was sentenced to life in prison, with eligibility for parole in seven years.
 Under his deal, the government also gave him $40,000 over the next four years and about $35 a week for cigarettes.
+At trial, judge Dube had declined a defence motion to learn how much Trudeau and another Crown witness were being paid for their testimony implicating others.